Asimequbal/Array-practice-Roadmap/array.md

 The reverse() method reverses the elements in an array.

 You can use it to sort an array in descending order

+// find the lowest and higest value in an array